woossi0/suite/docs/usermanual/source/webmaps/composer/keys.rst

 Not only does the auto-complete respect cursor location, but it also respects whether the expected option will be a list, a mapping, or a value.

+.. note:: Read more about lists, mappings, and more :ref:`YSLD structure <cartography.ysld.reference.structure>`.

 When auto-complete is triggered on a list item (noted by the dash prefix), only list options will be shown:

 .. figure:: img/keys_autolist.png